-A small number of patients who have no symptoms may not need treatment.
-For most patients with fistulas, the treatment of choice is to block the fistula during an arteriogram (embolization).
+A small number of people who have no symptoms may not need treatment.
+For most people with fistulas, the treatment of choice is to block the fistula during an arteriogram (embolization).

-Some patients may need surgery to remove the abnormal vessels and nearby lung tissue.
+Some people may need surgery to remove the abnormal vessels and nearby lung tissue.

 When arteriovenous fistulas are caused by liver disease, the treatment is a liver transplant.

-The outlook for patients with HHT is not as good as for those without HHT.
-For patients without HHT, surgery to remove the abnormal vessels usually has a good outcome, and the condition is not likely to return.
+The outlook for people with HHT is not as good as for those without HHT.
+For people without HHT, surgery to remove the abnormal vessels usually has a good outcome, and the condition is not likely to return.